• Skip to primary navigation

 finished pink vintagea cake on. a table

-• Strawberry Heart Cake: Replace the raspberry purée with strawberry puree in all the components for a strawberry version.
+• Strawberry heart cake – Replace the raspberry purée with strawberry purée in all components.

 sliced raspberry cake on a plate